Acacia longifolia: Taxonomy

+Plants of the World Online lists Acacia sophorae subsp. sophorae as a synonym of Acacia sophorae (Labill.)
+R.Br..

 Distribution

+This species of Acacia is native to southeastern Australia, from the extreme southeast of Queensland, through eastern New South Wales, eastern and southern Victoria, southeastern South Australia, and Tasmania.
 The species is endemic to coastal area of south eastern Queensland close to the border with New South Wales extending southward down the coast of New South Wales.
-In New South Wales it is common along the tablelands and coastal areas where it is situated in various habitats including foredunes and is usually a part of sclerophyll woodland or coastal heath and scrub communities.
+In New South Wales it is common along the tablelands and coastal areas where it grows in various habitats including foredunes and in sclerophyll woodland or coastal heath and scrub.
 The range then extends south and east through Victoria and into South Australia, where it is found on the Eyre Peninsula, Yorke Peninsula, Kangaroo Island, southern Mount Lofty Ranges, and throughout the south-eastern region, where it is mostly restricted to sand dunes.
-The subspecies, A. sophorae, grows in sand dunes around the Tasmanian coastline.
+The subspecies, sophorae, grows in sand dunes around the Tasmanian coastline.

 It has become naturalised in the south west of Western Australia in coastal areas extending from around Perth in the north down to around Albany in the south.
 It is thought to have been introduced by escaping from gardens or being used in revegetation plantings.
 Control methods include hand pulling seedlings, ringbarking, or cutting the plant down and painting the stump with glyphosate.

 Uses

 Acacia longifolia is widely cultivated in subtropical regions of the world.
 Its uses include prevention of soil erosion, food (flowers, seeds and seed pods), yellow dye (from the flowers), green dye (pods) and wood.
 The flower colour derives from the organic compound kaempferol.
 The tree's bark has limited use in tanning, primarily for sheepskin.
 It is useful for securing uninhabited sand in coastal areas, primarily where there are not too many hard frosts.
 In Tasmania the ripening pods were roasted and the seeds removed and eaten.

-Young galls of Trichilogaster acaciaelongifoliae, still showing the branch morphology of the galled buds.
-One of the phyllodes already seems to be showing stress and might be expected to drop within a few weeks or months.
+Young galls of Trichilogaster acaciaelongifoliae, showing the branch morphology of the galled buds.